The Fayetteville City Council on Tuesday voted unanimously to pass a resolution reaffirming the city’s commitment to protecting transgender people.

 Council Member D’Andre Jones said Fayetteville has been voted as one of the best places to live in the country and a large part of that is the city’s inclusive and equitable nature.

-Council Member Holly Hertzberg said she supports the resolution, but can’t denounce the recently passed legislation.
-She read the following statement:
+Council Member Holly Hertzberg said she supports the resolution, but can’t denounce all of the new state laws.

 Council Member Sloan Scroggin, who is a math instructor at the university, said he has taught Democrats, Republicans, people of different races, sexual orientations and trans individuals.
 He said anyone who would refuse to teach a person for any of those reasons should quit teaching, and he believes the same thing about people in the medical field.